Learn-Together-Pro/ComputerScience/git/readme.md

 # 🧭 Learn Git Together

-Awesome list of learn materials on Git.
+Awesome list of high-quality study materials for learning Git and GitHub.

 [:arrow_down: Tags legend](#tags-legend) at the end of the page.